 In This Article

-Gardening is all about planning ahead: plant seeds now to enjoy fruits, vegetables, or flowers later.
-One species, in particular, the Chinese lantern plant, rewards patient gardeners who plant it in the spring with vivid colors that can beautify your home or garden in fall and winter.
+Gardening is all about planning ahead.
+By planting your seeds early, you can enjoy fresh fruits, vegetables, and even attractive flowers in the future.
+One species in particular, the Chinese lantern plant, rewards patient gardeners who plant it in spring with vivid colors that can beautify their homes through fall and winter.

 - Botanical Name: Physalis alkekengi

 - Common Name: Chinese lantern plant, winter cherry, bladder cherry

 - Mature Size: Up to 2 feet tall and wide

 - Sun Exposure: Part shade to full sun

 - Soil Type: Moist, well-drained soil

 Caring for Chinese lantern plants is similar to other nightshades like tomatoes, peppers, and eggplants.
 Keep the soil evenly moist at all times.
 If needed, you can feed your Chinese lantern plant with an organic fertilizer once per month during the spring and summer, but this invasive plant often spreads via underground runners on its own.